akibiqbal98/Vechiles-Recognizer/index.md

 ---
-title: Home
+title: Image Recognizer
 layout: page
 ---

-## Image Recognizer Can classify 18 different types of vehicles
+## This model Can classify 18 different types of vehicles
 The types are following <br/>

 | Vehicles name | Vehicles name |